deadsnare/freeDSP-aurora-bass-managed-surround/BUILDING.md

 . build.sh
 ```

-The script assumes that both the cloned `freeDSP-aurora` and `freeDSP-aurora-bass-management-surround` repositories reside in the same parent folder- If this is not the case, you need to modify `build.sh` accordingly.
+The script assumes that both the cloned `freeDSP-aurora` and `freeDSP-aurora-bass-management-surround` repositories reside in the same parent folder.
+If this is not the case, you need to modify `build.sh` accordingly.
 Should the version number of freeDSP Aurora ever change, update the `version` variable in `build.sh`.
 Also, keep in mind that you may have to generate `aurora.jgz` again.